Tigbauan: Spanish colonial era

+During the Spanish period Tigbauan was also the location of a Jesuit Elementary School for Visayan and Spanish boys.

 World War II

 Tigbauan was the site where American forces code-named Victorino I, landed on March 18, 1945, together with the Philippine Commonwealth troops under the Philippine Commonwealth Army's 61st, 62nd and 63rd Infantry Division and the Philippine Constabulary's 6th Infantry Regiment to begin the liberation of Panay.
 The troops set out from Lingayen Gulf, Luzon on March 14.
 The 185th Infantry, 40th Division, splashed ashore at Tigbauan, several miles west of Iloilo.
 There they were greeted by Army Col. Macario L. Peralta's Filipino guerrillas and continued with the Philippine Commonwealth troops drawn up in parade formation.
 General Eichelberger recalled in his memoirs how the guerrillas stood "stiff in starched khaki and resplendent with ornaments."
 The strong guerrilla force of 23,000 had secured most of the island' except the area immediately around Iloilo where 2,750 Japanese were ensconced.
 The 40th Division quickly swept through the Japanese outposts and then drove the Japanese from the city in two days.
 Again the Japanese withdrew after the initial fighting into the inaccessible mountain jungles.
 In the fighting, the Americans lost 20 men, the Filipinos lost 42 men, and the Japanese 80.
 Responsibility for mopping up was turned over to the Filipino guerrillas and the 2d Battalion, 160th Infantry.
 Some 1,500 Japanese later surrendered at the end of the war.
 Because General MacArthur planned to stage two divisions from Iloilo for the invasion of Japan, engineers began repairing the local airfield and starting base construction at once.